FoodCorps Educator with Grow Education @ New Bedford Public Schools

 The ideal applicant would be:

-- have basic technical skills and great communication skills
+- Have basic digital/technical skills and great communication skills

 You do not have to be an expert or have experience in education or agriculture, but you do need to be passionate and excited to share the information!
 While some applicants are recent graduates, many are parents from cities in which they work.